 Another ubiquitous object around home and the office is the thumbtack.
 There are many shapes and sizes, but pretty much all of them are capable of opening your SIM tray.
 If you're thinking outside the box then you've probably realized that you could also use a staple.

 If you are ever out and about and need to pull out your SIM card tray, as I have been in the past, one of the quickest ways to solve the problem is to pop into a nearby store.
-Of course, if you are in the middle of the woods, you are in trouble, but if you are in a built-up area with a large shopping mall or high-street phone carrier store you needn't worry.
-The last time I went into an o2 store to ask them to open my SIM tray, the helpful employee was wearing a SIM tool around his neck and was more than happy to help me out for free.
+Of course, if you are in the middle of the woods, you are in trouble, but if you are in an urban area with a large shopping mall or high-street phone carrier store, you needn't worry.
+The last time I went into an O2 store to ask them to open my SIM tray, the helpful employee was wearing a SIM tool around his neck and was more than happy to help me out for free.